-In 1992, a joint educational agreement allowed the university to begin programs on the campus of the Institute of Higher Marketing (IHM) Business School in Göteborg, Sweden.
-JWU established a formal, independent learning site there from 1994-2004, giving business and hospitality students the opportunity to complete one year of study in Sweden and finish their degrees at one of the university's domestic campuses.
+In 1992, under a joint educational agreement, the university began programs on the campus of the IHM Business School in Göteborg, Sweden.
+JWU established a formal, independent learning site there from 1994-2004 giving business and hospitality students the opportunity to complete one year of study in Sweden and finish their degrees at one of the university's domestic campuses.

-Also in 1992, JWU opened another campus in North Miami, Fla., which now offers two- and four-year food service, business and hospitality programs.
+Also in 1992, JWU opened another campus in North Miami, Fla., which now offers culinary arts, business and hospitality undergraduate degree programs.